rcrowther/django-taxonomy/README.md

 ### Tests
 So far I have not found a way to test this app without Python ducktape.
 There are tests.
 They are in a directory 'ttest'.
+This is a full app.

-To run the tests you must install django-taxonomy, then move 'ttests' to the top level. 'ttests' is a complete app.
+To run the tests you must install django-taxonomy, then move 'ttests' to the top level of a project.
 Install,

         INSTALLED_APPS = [